Version 1.14 - Last updated 5th May 2023

 QuickFile offer a 50% discount on the annual power user subscription for registered charities.
 To be eligible for this discount the applicant organisation must be registered with the UK Charities Commission and be able to supply a registered charity number.
 On receipt of this information QuickFile will verify the details and apply the 50% discount.
 Other products and services are excluded from this offer.

 QuickFile offer a single free subscription for individual users who remain below the published usage threshold.
 For free subscriptions QuickFile reserve the right to change the offer without notice at anytime.
 This may involve removing software features, applying limits or incorporating QuickFile branding on documents generated within the software.
+QuickFile do not permit the registration or reselling of multiple free accounts by a single individual or entity.

 All new QuickFile accounts are entitled to a free 60 day trial, irrespective of account size.
 QuickFile reserve the right to limit one free trial per customer.